Am I at Risk?

 How does particulate matter affect my health?

-PM 10 and PM 2.5 include inhalable particles that are small enough to penetrate our windpipe and lungs.
+PM10 and PM2.5 include particles that are small enough to penetrate our windpipe and lungs.
 The harmful effects of PM are well documented:

-- Respiratory and cardiovascular morbidity: Such as aggravation of asthma, bronchitis, high blood pressure etc.
+- Respiratory and cardiovascular morbidity: Such as aggravation asthma, bronchitis, high blood pressure etc.

 What can we do?

 The first step to improving air quality is regular monitoring of particulate matter and other air pollutants.
 MPCB’s star-rating program for industrial PM emissions is a step in this direction.
-Up to 80% of particulate air pollution can be reduced with currently available technologies.
+Currently available technologies can reduce air pollution up to 80%.
 A few of these are listed below:

 - Reduce wood and biomass combustion and replace with cleaner energy alternatives